Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

 See [external-dns Azure documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/azure.md) for more details.

 ### Istio

+> NOTICE:
+> Istio option is temporary unavailable in KOF 1.1.0 Enterprise release.
+> It will be fixed in the next release.
+> A workaround is to add `istio/gateway:1.24.3` chart to your `global.helmChartsRepo`

 If you've selected to skip both [DNS auto-config](#dns-auto-config) now and [Manual DNS config](./kof-verification.md#manual-dns-config) later, you can